tjmahr/dissertation/docs/22-aim2-methods.md

 pronunciation* (or *real word*) and *mispronunciation* conditions, the child hears either the familiar word (e.g., *soup*) or a one-feature mispronunciation of the first consonant of the target word (*shoup*).
-These conditions are designed to test whether children map mispronunciations to novel words.
+These conditions are designed to test whether children associate mispronunciations with novel objects.
 To encourage fast referent selection, there were also trials in a *nonword* condition where the label was an unambiguous novel word (e.g., *cheem* presented with images of a bed and a novel-looking pastry mixer).
 Each nonword was constructed to match the phonotactic probability of one of the mispronunciations.
 Figure \@ref(fig:sample-mp-screen) shows the screens used in two trials.
 Importantly, within a block of trials, the child never hears both the correct and mispronounced forms of the same word.
-A child hearing "duck" then a few trials later hearing "guck" would provide a basis of comparison so that the child can decide that "guck" is probably not "duck"---the design used here avoided this situation.
+A child hearing "duck" then a few trials later hearing "guck" would provide a basis of comparison so that the child can decide that "guck" is probably not "duck"---the design used here avoided this situation and is a change from the design of @MPPaper.

 (ref:sample-mp-screen-cap) Example displays for a trial in which *duck* is mispronounced as "guck" (*left*) and a trial in which the nonword "cheem" is presented (*right*).